2017 Haskell Invitational odds: Expert with nine straight Derby wins makes pick

 Jody Demling had the Kentucky Derby winner early, was high on Preakness long shot, and nailed the 1-2 Belmont finish

-The Haskell Invitational is celebrating its 50th anniversary this year, and there's a ton of excitement surrounding Sunday's race.
+The Haskell Invitational is celebrating its 50th anniversary, and there's a ton of excitement surrounding Sunday's $1 million race.

 Before you bet the betfair.com Haskell Invitational Stakes at Monmouth Park, you'll want to listen to what Jody Demling has to say.

-A fixture in the horse racing world who has been writing about, talking about, and betting on races for years, Demling comes into the 50th edition of the Haskell on a mind-blowing streak: He's nailed the Oaks-Derby double at Churchill Downs nine straight years.
+A fixture in the horse racing world who has been writing about, talking about, and betting on races for years, Demling comes into the Haskell on a mind-blowing streak: He's nailed the Oaks-Derby double at Churchill Downs nine straight years.

 He followed that up by successfully calling Cloud Computing as one of his long shots with a chance to win the Preakness.
-Then, he perfectly nailed the 1-2 finish in the Belmont Stakes and hit his exacta and trifecta bets.
+Then, he perfectly nailed the 1-2 finish in the Belmont Stakes and hit his trifecta and superfecta bets too.

 Following Thursday's post draw, Demling finalized his Haskell Invitational 2017 picks and where he believes all seven horses will finish.
-And with such a small, competitive field, you'll want to listen to his advice.
+With such a small, competitive field, you'll want to listen to his advice.

-Instead, he's high on an underdog who won the biggest race of his life at the same distance as the Haskell and has what it takes to pull off a huge upset.
+Demling is going with a different horse who's built for this distance.

-So which horse wins the 2017 Haskell Invitational Stakes?
+So which horse wins the 2017 Haskell Invitational?
 And what huge underdog does Demling think makes the top three?
 Check out the opening odds below, then visit SportsLine now to see Demling's pick to win the Haskell and find out.

 Irish War Cry (5/2), Timeline (3/1), Practical Joke (4/1), McCraken (9/2), Battle of Midway (5/1), Girvin (6/1), Hence (12/1)